I am an Employer

 • Include a confidentiality clause in your Domestic Violence Policy, that limits knowledge of an individual’s situation to their manager and payroll – although the Act does not require it, a fear of their situation being shared could discourage people from coming forward.

 Aviva also runs Let’s Talk/Me Korero workshops, which aim to help workplaces have conversations about family and sexual violence.
-For more information, visit this page.
+For more information, visit the Let's Talk page.

 How can I support Aviva?

-There are lots of ways you or your workplace can support Aviva's fundraising efforts.
-If you would like to make a one-off donation, visit this page, or contact community@avivafamilies.org.nz
+There are lots of ways you or your workplace can support Aviva's services with fundraising or by making a donation

-If you'd like to get more involved, you could organise a fundraiser, join our fundraising committee, or become a corporate sponsor.
-Get in touch with community@avivafamilies.org.nz to find out more.
+If you'd like to get more involved, join our fundraising committee, or become a corporate sponsor.
+Get in touch with community@avivafamilies.org.nz to make an enquiry.

 Need more information?